Skip to content

 Pattern Overview

-The CDe pattern deploys directly from trunk without release branches.
-This approach:
+The CDe pattern deploys directly from trunk without release branches:

 • Maximizes deployment speed (hours instead of weeks)